Size: 61 by 45.7 cm

 Original caption: ‘We were then conveyed to the Coronation chair, where my old friend … sat down in the chair, etc.’

-This painting was auctioned at Sotheby’s in New York on 2 December 1986, fetching £933, or $1,400.
+This painting was auctioned at Phillips on 4 September 1981.
+Auctioned again at Sotheby’s in New York on 2 December 1986, it fetched £933, or $1,400.
 The picture is reproduced in the exhibition catalogue.

 Athenaeum, 19 March 1881:

 Mr. Eyre Crowe will probably contribute to the Royal Academy Exhibition … Sir R. De Coverley seated in the Coronation Chair at Westminster, while the Spectator (Addison) and the verger are looking on.